 Putting things in writing protects both parties and gives certainty.

 Contracts are about more than wrapping your clients up in red tape and telling them what they can’t do.
 Think of your contract as relationship insurance: it does all the hard, boring work of keeping the relationship on rails, so you can focus on the fun part – the actual designing.

-Are there any other names for an Interior Design Contract?
+Other names for an Interior Design Contract

 What does this Interior Design Contract template include?